-The Department of Agriculture, Water and the Environment administers export laws to ensure that exported products meet all Australian and importing country requirements.
+The Department of Agriculture, Fisheries and Forestry administers export laws to ensure that exported products meet all Australian and importing country requirements.
 This maintains the integrity of our exports, Australia’s positive relationships with trading partners and our reputation as a reliable exporter of safe and high-quality products.

 Laws and regulations